eternal44/unit_conversion/README.md

     $ gem install unit_conversion

 ## Usage
-Always refer to unit conversion methods without an 's':

-    Wrong way: inches_to_feet
-    Right way: inch_to_feet

-Instructions:
+If you want to convert from Celcius to Kelvin:

-    temperate = UnitConversion.new(0)
+    temperate = UnitConversion.new(0, 'celcius')
-    temperature.celcius_to_kelvin
+    temperature.to_kelvin

     => 273.15

+Always refer to unit conversion methods without an 's' and in it's singular form:

+    Wrong way:  to_meters
+    Rgiht way:  to_meter

+    Wrong way: to_feet
+    Right way: to_foot

 ## Units available for conversion